handiko/Trading-Strategy-Development-Example/README.md

 ## Basic Setup
 The idea is simple: by picking one candle sequence pattern from the Markov Chain study, we will put a buy stop or sell stop order above or below yesterday's high or low, plus some "pending distance" to account for the possibility of price whipsaw or false break.
 I use buy and sell stop order as a self-confirmation.
 If the buy or sell stop is triggered, then I assume the price has already cleared the whipsaw/false break area and would continue to move further in the direction of our trade (**following the underlying major trend**).
 Furthermore, I set an order-expiration timer.
 If the order is not triggered within the order's lifetime window, then I assume the trend has failed to materialize, and the order has to be deleted and then move on to find the next buy or sell signal.
 I only open one buy stop and one sell stop at a time (no multiple orders in the same direction).
-For simplicity, in this article, we use fixed lot risk management as much as 1% of the margin balance.
+For simplicity, in this article, we use fixed lot risk management as much as 1% of the initial margin balance.

 ### Buy Stop Setup
 For the buy position, the rules are as follows:
 1. Runs on the Daily (D1) timeframe.
 2. The most recent past three days have the same candle sequence as the picked pattern (in the picture below is UDU, meaning Up-Down-Up days)
 3. Find yesterday's high.
-4. Add the pending distance in pips to yesterday's high.
+4. Add the pending distance in points to yesterday's high.
 This is our entry (buy stop order) price.
-5. Subtract the stop loss distance in pips from the entry price.
+5. Subtract the stop loss distance in points from the entry price.
 This is our stop loss price.
-6. Add the stop loss distance in pips times the reward-to-risk ratio to our entry price.
+6. Add the stop loss distance in points times the reward-to-risk ratio to our entry price.
 This is our take-profit price.
 7. Set an expiration timer in hours for the order.

 ![](./buy-stop-example.png)

 ### Sell Stop Setup
 For the sell position, the rules are as follows (reverse of the buy stop rules):
 1. Runs on the Daily (D1) timeframe.
 2. The most recent past three days have the same candle sequence as the picked pattern (in the picture below is UDD, meaning Up-Down-Down days)
 3. Find yesterday's low.
-4. Subtract the pending distance in pips from yesterday's low.
+4. Subtract the pending distance in points from yesterday's low.
 This is our entry (sell stop order) price.
-5. Add the stop loss distance in pips to the entry price.
+5. Add the stop loss distance in points to the entry price.
 This is our stop loss price.
-6. Subtract the stop loss distance in pips times the reward-to-risk ratio from our entry price.
+6. Subtract the stop loss distance in points times the reward-to-risk ratio from our entry price.
 This is our take-profit price.
 7. Set an expiration timer in hours for the order.

 ![](./sell-stop-example.png)